 Advantages: Much quicker and cheaper than issuing equity, both for legal bills (can close in weeks, not months) and ownership dilution (deferred until down the road and you can use the note proceeds to increase the value of your company).
 It leaves valuation flexible in order to meet the needs of subsequent investors.
 Interest payments do not typically need to be paid in cash each month.Disadvantages: You have a limited time frame before it needs to be repaid, or convert into equity.

-VENTURE DEBTFor startups with an existing product/track record or existing or future assets to secure a loan, venture debt is another option to consider.
-Venture debt is a senior secured loan that sits on top of the pile, in terms of liquidation preference (repaid before all other debt or equity holders).
-Venture debt is typically issued by more aggressive bank lenders, like Silicon Valley Bank and Square One.
+BANK DEBTFor startups with an existing product/track record or existing or future assets to secure a loan, debt is another option to consider.
+Bank debt is a senior secured loan that sits on top of the pile, in terms of liquidation preference (repaid before all other debt or equity holders).
+Bank debt for early stage companies is typically issued by more aggressive bank lenders that understand the risks of startups, like Silicon Valley Bank, Square 1 and Private Bank.

 Representative Terms: The note will most likely be secured by 100% of the assets of the business, and the lender will typically lend 25%-75% of the fair market value of assets, depending on the nature of the assets (e.g., ease of liquidating) and the stability of your business (e.g., consistent performance over last couple quarters).
 The lender will also most likely require that cash collateral be posted or the executives to personally guarantee the loan, in the event the company cannot repay it.
 The note typically comes with a 6 to 18 month term, and carries a monthly cash-paid interest rate in the range of prime plus 2%-4% per year.
 There are often, but not always, warrants issued to the lender in these types of transactions.Advantages: The least dilutive to your ownership, allowing you to keep 100% control and economic upside.